dorontal/docker-opencv-python/README.md

   and you'll be in a bash shell that can pop up x windows (e.g. try `xterm`).

-* To share a directory on your host with a directory inside your container, use
+* Here's an example where you share the contents of a directory on the host (`<HOST DIR PATH>`) on a directory inside your container (`<CONTAINER PATH>`); also sharing the video device `/dev/video0` from host to container, as well as sharing the X11 socket for display:
   ```
   # docker run -e DISPLAY=:0 -v /tmp/.X11-unix:/tmp/.X11-unix \
       --mount type=bind,source=<HOST DIR PATH>,target=<CONTAINER PATH> \